 Some studies have suggested a diet that includes plenty of salmon and other coldwater fish, which contain high amounts of omega-3 fatty acids, may help prevent AMD or reduce the risk of its progression.
 Other studies have shown that supplements containing lutein and zeaxanthin increase the density of pigments in the macula that are associated with protecting the eyes from AMD.

 Your eye doctor may ask you to check your vision regularly with the Amsler grid described above.
 Viewing the Amsler grid separately with each eye helps you monitor your vision loss.
 The Amsler grid is a very sensitive test and it may reveal central vision problems before your eye doctor sees AMD-related damage to the macula in a routine eye exam.
+For those who have vision loss from macular degeneration, many low vision devices are available to help with mobility and specific visual tasks.